Shruti Ramachandran: Career

 Shruti also won the Kerala State Film Awards for the best Dubbing artist in 2020 for the movie Kamala, directed by Ranjith Sankar.

 Personal life

 Shruti Ramchandran was born in Chennai, Tamil Nadu and later moved to Kochi, Kerala.

-She did her montessori schooling at Lady Andal Venkatasubba Rao school, Chennai.
-She later went on to doing her primary to senior school education at The Choice School, Cochin.
+She did her montessori schooling at Lady Andal Venkatasubba Rao School, Chennai.
+She later went on to doing her primary to senior school education at The Choice School, Kochi.

 Shruti is a trained architect who did her Bachelors in Architecture at The University School of Design, Mysore.
 Post her bachelors, she worked at architecture firms in Chennai and Bombay before doing her Masters in Self Sufficient Buildings from IAAC, Barcelona.

-Shruti has also worked as a professor in an Architectural college in Cochin.
+Shruti has also worked as a professor in Asian School of Architecture and Design Innovations (ASADI) in Kochi.

-In 2016, married her longtime boyfriend, Francis Thomas.
+In 2016, she married her longtime boyfriend, Francis Thomas.